-Shortly after Walter left Brussels, the Nazis came to the apartment where Erla was living with the remaining three children and ordered that Anna and Ella were to leave immediately for the assembly camp in Maline, halfway between Brussels and Antwerp.
+Shortly after Walter left Brussels, the Nazis came to the apartment where Erla was living with the remaining three children and ordered that Anna and Ella leave immediately for the assembly camp in Malines (Mechelen), halfway between Brussels and Antwerp.
 They were told they were being rounded up to work, but that was just a pretext.
 This was the last Erla heard of her daughters.
-They were ultimately sent to Auschwitz and killed in the gas chambers.
-When the girls were taken, Erla brought Harry to a Catholic orphanage and found a Gentile family willing to take her on as a servant.
+According to The Memorial Book of the Bundesarchiv (the National Archives of Germany) both Anna and Ella Bornstein were deported from Malines to Auschwitz Concentration Camp on August 4, 1942 and died in the gas chambers about one month later in September 1942.

 In May of 1946 Walter was given passage to New York City by a Jewish welfare organization.
 After a few days there, he found the chaos, bustle, and dense population to be too much.
-Someone suggested that he move to Rochester, a smaller city in upstate New York with a good university and Jewish community.
-In 1951 the Red Cross notified Walter that his mother and brother were alive and living in Brussels.
+Someone suggested that he move to Rochester, a smaller city in upstate New York with a good university and a thriving Jewish community.
+In 1949 the Red Cross notified Walter that his mother and brother were alive and living in Brussels.
 He was able to bring them both to Rochester and assist them in starting a new life.
-Erla died on July 29, 1970, was buried in Mount Hope Cemetery.
+Walter married his wife Ricka, also a Holocaust survivor, and they had two sons, Jonathan and Daniel.
+After moving from Rochester in 1965 and working in various cities, the family settled in California.
+Walter’s personal story, captured in the book, The Bornstein Identity, was the basis for our understanding of the Bornstein grave marker in Mount Hope Cemetery.